 Users allocated VLBA observing time will be sent detailed observing schedule preparation instructions.
-Currently, the preparation of observing schedules for VLBA, Mark III, and Mark II format observations requires running software on AOC computers, with local assistance provided by the VLA/VLBA data analysts and AOC scientific staff.
+Currently, the preparation of schedule files for observations in VLBA and Mark III formats requires running software on AOC computers, with local assistance provided by the VLA/VLBA data analysts and AOC scientific staff.
 This arrangement ensures that observing schedules contain proper antenna electronics setup information and are fully compatible with current hardware and control software.
-Mark II and VLBA format projects are scheduled using program SCHED in the Caltech VLBI Analysis Programs.
-Mark III format projects are usually scheduled with Haytack's PC-SCHED program; the so-called DRUDG file output by PC-SCHED is translated at the AOC for use by the Caltech program SCHED, which is then used to create the VLBA observing schedules.
+Projects in VLBA formats are scheduled using the NRAO program sched, authored by Craig Walker (see Section 25.4); section 25.1 gives instructions on how to obtain sched and its ancillary files.
+Most projects in Mark III formats are scheduled with Haytack's PC-SCHED program; section 25.1 gives instructions on how to obtain PC-SCHED and its ancillary files.
+The so-called DRUDG file output by PC-SCHED is translated at the AOC for use by program sched, which is then used to create the VLBA observing schedule files.

 Eventually, an NRAO VLBA OBSERVE program will be widely distributed to the VLBA user community, allowing users to make complete and accurate VLBA observing schedules at their home institutions.
 VLBA OBSERVE is currently being prototyped by Wes Young (see Section 25.4).
 The base prototype consists of several parts: (1) antenna database; (2) source catalogs; (3) frequency setups catalog; (4) what's up; (5) schedule maker (VLBA, Mark III); (6) VLBA and VLA antenna control file generator; and (7) SNAP file generator.
-The base prototype will be available only for SparcStations or their clones running Openwindows or X11R5, and should be ready in summer 1994.
+The base prototype will be available only for SparcStations or their clones running Openwindows or X11R5, and should be ready in 1995.
 Users will be welcomed to try out the prototype.
 Announcements of its availability and how to get it using anonymous-guest FTP will be made on the NRAO VLBI e-mail exploder and in the NRAO Newsletter.
 After some feedback on the prototype, construction of the official release, involving generic X-windows on many different computers, will commence.

 A VT100-terminal-based version will follow later.